- Your consent.

 - Terms of service.

-If you choose to submit PII through the Sites, you may access, change, modify or delete your information, at any time, as described below.
+Depending on where you reside, if you choose to submit PII through the Sites, you may have the right to access, change, modify or delete your information, at any time, as described below.

 Voluntary EEO Disclosure.
 We may have certain clients in the U.S. that collect demographic information about potential applicants in order to meet U.S. federal or state legal requirements or to maintain a diverse workforce.
 Providing this information is purely voluntary and generally done directly to our clients.
 Applicants who reside outside the U.S. should not provide this information.